In this section we answer our clients’ most common questions. We hope you find it useful.

 According to current law, every plant with a power in excess of 15 kW is required to forecast its production.
 The System Operator (REE) will calculate the hourly and daily deviations in these forecasts and the energy that is actually produced.
 Legally, the producer must pay a fine for the accumulated deviations over or under actual production.
 The System Operator will charge this amount through the producer’s representative (Nexus Energía).Do I have make energy production forecasts?

 Nexus Energía can offer a contract type that includes the energy production forecasts, depending on the technology in your plant.
 If you choose this contract type, you do not have to make forecasts.How does Nexus Energía do the forecasts?

 Nexus Energía uses sophisticated climate and energy models to do a combined forecast of all the plants and present it to the System Operator.
-The large volume of plants represented (nearby 18,000), which creates a portfolio effect, and our experience are what allow us to minimise any deviations and minimise the fines imposed on producers.
+The large volume of plants represented (more than 17,000), which creates a portfolio effect, and our experience are what allow us to minimise any deviations and minimise the fines imposed on producers.
 This portfolio effect arises because the high estimates for some plants are offset by the low estimates for others.
 Statistically, the more plants that are grouped, the more these wrong estimates will balance out.Can I check my production?

 Yes.
 You can check your production every month as follows:

 - To access the production details for your plant, check the “Readings/Reading details” section in the Producers’ Area of the website.
 From there you’ll be able to download files with the production load curves supplied by the entity responsible for the reading.
 Check Website Troubleshooting Manual.

 - To check the production subject to monthly settlement, you must go to the “Temporary CNMC Settlements” or “CNMC Closing Settlement” section in the Producers’ Area of the website.
 Check Website Troubleshooting Manual.